 VLDL contains the highest amount of triglycerides.
 VLDL is considered a type of bad cholesterol, because it helps cholesterol build up on the walls of arteries.

 Normal VLDL levels are from 2 to 30 mg/dL (0.05 to .78 mmol/L).

 Sometimes, your cholesterol levels may be low enough that your provider will not ask you to change your diet or take any medicines.

-Gennest J, Libby P. Lipoprotein disorders and cardiovascular disease.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+Gennest J, Mora S, Libby P. Lipoprotein disorders and cardiovascular disease.
+In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 45.
+12th ed.
+Philadelphia, PA: Elsevier; 2022:chap 27.

 Grundy SM, Stone NJ, Bailey AL, et al. 2018 AHA/ACC/AACVPR/AAPA/ABC/ACPM/ADA/AGS/APhA/ASPC/NLA/PCNA Guideline on the management of blood cholesterol: a report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Coll Cardiol.
 2019;73(24):3234-3237.
 PMID: 30423391